jjhw3/gle_research/README.md

 The primary loop for the MD simulation is in simulations/md/run_md.py and is entitled 'simulate'.

 The simulation_scripts directory contains scripts used to execute experiments on the Cambridge high performance computing cluster.
+The relevant folders are 'cubic', 'eta_tau_scan', and 'calculate_md_isf'.